mekomsolutions/bahmni-docker/README.md

 Files will be made available in the application directory after a convenient environment variable substitution is applied.

-Special case of runtime properties:
+Special case of _runtime properties_:

-In order to provide some additional runtime properties to OpenMRS, you can drop a file that is named after `<name>-runtime.properties`.
+In order to provide additional runtime properties to OpenMRS, you can drop a file that is named such as `<name>-runtime.properties`.
-It will be treated differently than other properties files and will therefore be merged to the existing **openmrs-runtime.properties**
+It will be handled differently than the other properties files to be merged to the existing **openmrs-runtime.properties**

 For instance:

-`
-cat properties/openmrs/initializer-runtime.properties
-`
+Create a file named `initializer-runtime.properties` in **properties/openmrs/**, with following contents:
 ```
 initializer.exclude.locations=*void_h1*
 ```

-Will add such props to the openmrs-runtime.properties file.
+This will be added to the openmrs-runtime.properties file.

 ### All environment variables